Italian War of 1536–1538: Events

 When Charles's son Philip inherited the duchy, Francis invaded Italy.
 Philippe de Chabot, a French general, led his army into Piedmont in March 1536, and proceeded to capture Turin the following month, but he failed to seize the heavily fortified Milan.
-In response, Charles invaded Provence, a region of France, advancing to Aix-en-Provence, and took Aix in August 1536 but his movement was halted by the French Army blocking routes to Marseille.
-Afterwards, Charles withdrew to Spain rather than attacking the heavily fortified Avignon.
+In response, Charles invaded Provence, a region of France, advancing to Aix-en-Provence, and took Aix in August 1536.
+His admirals Andrea Doria and Álvaro de Bazán the Elder similarly conquered cities through the coast of Provence, stopping only at Marseille, which was too well defended and remained in control of its hinterland.
+Charles ultimately withdrew to Spain rather than attacking the heavily fortified Avignon.
 There is also a story that French troops deliberately left over-ripe fruit on the trees in an attempt to give Charles's troops dysentery.

 While Charles V was busy fighting for territory in France, Francis I's armies received massive reinforcements in Piedmont in terms of generals, troops, and horses on a march headed for Genoa.
 France had secured an alliance with the Ottoman Empire in 1536 through the diplomatic efforts of Jean de La Forêt, France's ambassador to the Ottoman Empire.
-A Franco-Turkish fleet under Barbarossa was stationed in Marseille by the end of 1536, threatening Genoa, by planning to attack simultaneously with the French troops marching on land towards the city.
-Unfortunately for the French and Ottomans, when they arrived in Genoa in August 1536 the defenses of the city had been recently reinforced.
-Instead, the troops marched onto Piedmont, capturing many towns there.
+A Franco-Ottoman fleet under Barbarossa was stationed in Marseille by the end of 1536, threatening Genoa, by planning to attack simultaneously with the French troops marching on land towards the city.
+However, when they found out the defenses of the city had been recently reinforced, the French elected to march instead onto Piedmont, capturing many towns there.
+In winter, Bazán the Elder routed another Franco-Ottoman fleet under Ali of Algiers near Collioure.

 In 1537 Barbarossa raided the Italian coast of Apulia as a preparation to a Franco-Ottoman land invasion of Naples, but the latter failed to materialize due to local resistance under Viceroy Pedro de Toledo.
-Charles V's admiral Andrea Doria also scored a naval victory in Antipaxos at the rear guard of the Ottoman armada.
+Doria also scored a naval victory in Antipaxos at the rear guard of the Ottoman armada.
 Barbarossa then laid a laid a siege on the Venetian colony of Corfu, although this provided only limited assistance to the French.

-With Charles V squeezed between the French invasion and the Ottomans and Francis failing to advance, the two sides ultimately made peace with the Truce of Nice on 18 June 1538.
+With Charles V squeezed between the French invasion and the Ottomans, and Francis failing to advance in any side, the two ultimately made peace with the Truce of Nice on 18 June 1538.
+Pope Paul III acted as a mediator, desiring to make peace between the warring Christians to launch a league against the Ottoman Empire.